Maximize Your Results by Knowing How Much to Lift

 Why Targeting Hypertrophy Shouldn’t Be Your Only Goal

 Focusing on hypertrophy will target your type II muscle fibers, which are the larger and stronger of the two kinds found in your body.
 Type II fibers also have the greatest growth potential.

 You also have type I fibers, which aren’t as powerful as type II fibers but have a higher resistance to fatigue.
 If you’re a distance runner or a cyclist, these are the fibers upon which you rely — and if you’re a weightlifter, these are the fibers you probably ignore, and you likely do so for several reasons.

 First and foremost, you probably believe targeting them is a waste of time.
 Your focus is strength, after all, so why would you nurture the same endurance-oriented fibers as a marathoner?
 More importantly, you’ve probably also been told that type I fibers have no growth potential — a belief that research is proving false.

 Although not as great as type II fibers, type I fibers still have “a substantial propensity for hypertrophy,” according to a study in the Strength and Conditioning Journal.

 And if you want to maximize muscle growth, you can’t ignore them.

-While the most effective body transformation programs focus on hypertrophy, they don’t ignore endurance.
-In practice, that means rather than focusing on one “sweet spot” program to solely target hypertrophy, you should program a range of repetitions (low, medium, and high) to target those type I fibers as well.
+While the most effective body transformation programs focus on hypertrophy, they don’t ignore muscle endurance.
+In practice, that means rather than focusing on one “sweet spot” program to solely target hypertrophy, you should program a range of repetitions (low, medium, and high) to target both type II and type I fibers as well.